Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 Even by today’s standards, The Carnivorous Lamb feels transgressive.
 Not necessarily because it wants to shock, but because it commits to telling a story that most readers will instinctively want to turn away from, yet find they can’t.
 Everything beyond the novel’s world begins to take on the sheen of artifice.

+That’s where its power lies.
+In a landscape where queerness is often expected to soothe, this novel insists on being unsettling.
 It holds nothing back: not its devotion, ugliness, or beauty.
 And in doing so, it opens a space few storytellers are willing to enter.